 Your benefits include coverage for many prescription drugs.
-To be covered, the drug must be used for a medically accepted indication.
-(See Chapter 3 for more information about a medically accepted indication.)
+To be covered, the drug must be used for a Medically Accepted Indication.
+(See Chapter 3 for more information about a Medically Accepted Indication.)
 For details about Part D drugs, rules, restrictions, and costs please see Chapters 3 and 4.

 - This section is about your Part D drugs only.
-To keep things simple, we generally say "drug" in the rest of this section, instead of repeating "covered outpatient prescription drug" or "Part D drug" every time.
-We also use the term "Drug List" instead of "List of Covered Drugs" or "Formulary." - If you do not know if a drug is covered or if you meet the rules, you can ask us.
+To keep things simple, we generally say drug in the rest of this section, instead of repeating covered outpatient prescription drug or Part D drug every time.
+We also use the term drug list instead of List of Covered Drugs or Formulary. - If you do not know if a drug is covered or if you meet the rules, you can ask us.
 Some drugs require that you get approval from us before we will cover them. - If your pharmacy tells you that your prescription cannot be filled as written, the pharmacy will give you a written notice explaining how to contact us to ask for a coverage decision.

-Part D coverage decisions and appeals
+Part D coverage decisions and Appeals

-An initial coverage decision about your Part D drugs is called a "coverage determination."
+An initial coverage decision about your Part D drugs is called a Coverage Determination.

-A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your drugs.
+A coverage decision determination is a decision we make about your benefits and coverage or about the amount we will pay for your drugs.
 This section tells what you can do if you are in any of the following situations:

-- Asking to cover a Part D drug that is not on the plan's Formulary (List of Covered Drugs).
-Ask for an exception.
-Section 5.2 - Asking to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get).
-Ask for an exception.
-Section 5.2 - Asking to pay a lower cost-sharing amount for a covered drug on a higher cost-sharing tier.
-Ask for an exception.
+- Asking to cover a Part D drug that is not on the Plan's Formulary (List of Covered Drugs).
+Ask for an Exception.
+Section 5.2 - Asking to waive a restriction on the Plan's coverage for a drug (such as limits on the amount of the drug you can get, Prior Authorization, or the requirement to try another drug first.
+Ask for an Exception.
+Section 5.2 - Asking to pay a lower cost-sharing amount for a covered drug on a higher Cost-Sharing Tier.
+Ask for an Exception.
 Section 5.2 - Asking to get pre-approval for a drug.
 Ask for a coverage decision.
 Section 5.4 - Pay for a prescription drug you already bought.
 Ask us to pay you back.
 Section 5.4

-If you disagree with a coverage decision we have made, you can appeal our decision.
+If you disagree with a coverage decision we have made, you can Appeal our decision.

-This section tells you both how to ask for coverage decisions and how to request an appeal.
+This section tells you both how to ask for coverage decisions and how to request an Appeal.

-Section 5.2 What is an exception?
+Section 5.2 What is an Exception?